department-of-veterans-affairs/va.gov-team/teams/vsp/teams/insights-analytics/wip-customer-support-guide.md

-## Google Tag Manager Customer Support Guide
+# Google Tag Manager Customer Support Guide

+##### Table of Contents
+1. Initial Ticket Review, Cleanup & Triage
+2. Data Layer Specification / Design

-### 1. Initial Ticket Review, Cleanup & Triage
+## 1. Initial Ticket Review, Cleanup & Triage
 #### _BEFORE you start any hands-on work on a GH ticket, be sure the following have been executed..._

 - [ ] Start Toggl time entry for ticket number using our convention